rudraxx/sdnd_abhishek/CarND-Advanced-Lane-Lines/README.md

 - I am keeping track of number of times that we lose track of the lanes.
 If we lose track of the lane for 5 consecutive frames, we go back to the sliding window for finding the fit.

--   Details are available in the code cell:
+-   Details are available in the code cell #32 / item 6:

 3) Improvement for other driving conditions.